Grace & Truth Co-Op

 Because we are a Classical Christian co-op, we require active participation from each student in this course on one of two different levels.
 We offer an Inductive Core, and Inductive Honors track.
 Their participation will be graded based on the track they have chosen.

 Below is a description of each track.
-The courses will be issued on Canvas, and sent as a separate link, depending on which track the students enroll in.
+The courses will be issued on Homeschool Life, and sent as a separate link, depending on which track the students enroll in.
 Please read each track thoroughly, as the requirements of the course will be adhered to in small group time.
 Unfortunately, due to administrative and time constraints, we are unable to ‘tailor make’ the course to each specific student.

 Track 1, Inductive Core: